codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 You can create two types of shared configuration:

-* Shared configuration/ Shared secret
+* Shared Configuration/ Shared Secret and
-* yaml/ secret yaml
+* yaml/ secret yaml.

 The shared configuration is for environment variables.
 The secret variant is the same thing but with encrypted values for sensitive data (such as access tokens).